About Us

 The dream of developing a state -of -the -art community healthcare facility, designed to attract and retain healthcare professionals, gave rise to a Foundation made up of both residents and business people.
 The foundation received overwhelming support from a team of dedicated volunteers who shared the vision of providing quality healthcare for both the local community and seasonal visitors to the region.

-The Morton Community Healthcare Centre opened its doors in 2009, following three years of fund-raising, a generous donation of land for the building site, and much careful planning and construction.
+The Morton Medical Centre opened its doors in 2009, following three years of fund-raising, a generous donation of land for the building site, and much careful planning and construction.
 By the time the doors opened, the Foundation had raised $4.4 million through an outpouring of community support described as “nothing short of magical” by the Foundation chairperson.

 Dedicated residents, the business community, service clubs, churches, other community organizations, local entertainers, and community-minded philanthropists all contributed to the goal of bringing medical care and services to our area!
 In addition, local and provincial governments contributed approximately 20% of the funds raised for the facility.